breskos/gopher-learn/docs/encoders.md

 Encoding of your data into processable feature vectors is very important.
 This module helps to find a representation of your data without intervention.

+## Workflow
+This is the workflow (experimental).

+1. Scanner - looks what is suitable for the data set
+2. (Manually) - also manually is working so that some ranges of the input can be grouped or something
+3. (optional) - reducer creates a reduction model for the input
+4. Topic modelling - if the string intput is long - potentially topic modelling can be applied
+5. All things are encoded - start training
+6. TODO: here we need measures to ensure the quality of the training

 ## Encoder

 The encoders work for different data types: